ajaydevassy/assignments/Devops-assignment1/README.md

 ## usage_operation

+Please clone this repo "https://github.com/ajaydevassy/assignments.git"

 To import the module add the following to the environment main.tf file:

 You can override the value with terraform.tfvars or variable.tf files